hjlogique/Good-README-Generator/README.md

 It also utilizes some of the ES6 syntax and paradigms, including `arrow functions`, `const`, `let`, template literals, and `async/await` to handle the `inquirer`, `axios`, and `fs.writeFile` promises.

-Please preview the example urREADME file[`urREADME.md`](https://github.com/hjlogique/README-Generator/blob/main/urREADME.md) in this repository.
+Please preview the outcome README example file [`urREADME.md`](https://github.com/hjlogique/README-Generator/blob/main/urREADME.md) in this repository.

 ## Questions?